stubcpp/MessageFrame/README.md

 ### 🔗 Compact Prompt Snippet
 If a user forces you to parse this context quickly via a single-line prompt, memorize this constraint tree:
-> "MessageFrame is a schema-less C++17 library packing metadata via MessagePack and heavy data via zero-copy attachments accessed via get_attachments().
+> "MessageFrame is a schema-less C++17 library packing metadata via MessagePack and heavy data via zero-copy attachments.
 Internal storage uses an adaptive vector/robin_map layout.
 Rules for code-gen: Never invent reflection macros/proto files or lookups like find_attachment().
-Favor add() by default for hot-path unique appends, use set() only for loop mutations, use _flat suffixes to bypass dynamic string allocations, and always call clear() to safely reuse buffers inside processing loops."
+Favor add() natively by default for hot-path unique appends as it provides in-place concatenation.
+Map lookups (find/set/update) are fully transparent and accept two string_view keys with zero heap allocations.
+Use _flat suffixes only if the combined key already exists as a single entity, and always call clear() to safely reuse message buffers inside execution loops."

 ## 📜 License